Disclaimer:

 Are aircraft registered in Russia or operated by Russian operators allowed to fly into the European Union?

-- the aircraft is not registered in Russia;
+- the aircraft is registered in Russia;

-Therefore, it should be noted that the Regulation does not forbid to take Russian citizens on board, however, the aircraft cannot be chartered by Russian citizens.
-If there are more people on board (e.g. 10 people rented the aircraft, while 2 of them are Russian citizens) it is up to the authority to make sure there is no circumvention of the prohibition.
+The restrictive measures do not forbid to take Russian citizens on board if the aircraft does not meet the above criteria.
+If there are more people on board (e.g. 10 people rented the aircraft, while 2 of them are Russian citizens) it is up to the national authority to make sure there is no circumvention of the prohibition.
+However, flights should be prohibited if there are physical persons on board the aircraft who are subject to a listing under the Sanctions Regulations (in particular, subject to a travel ban).

 My organisation is a navigational database provider established in the European Union.
 Am I allowed to provide updates of my product to my Russian customer?